 Getting Around for Your Weekend in Portland, Maine

 Portland is fairly small, so walking on foot is perfect if you’re planning to stay downtown.
 Uber and Lyft are also readily available and I recommend renting a car if you are planning to get out of town to see Acadia National Park or visit some further breweries (if not taking a tour).

 When to Visit Portland, Maine

-Portland and Maine, in general, are famous for its fall foliage, but I say why not visit in the spring?
+Portland and Maine, in general, is famous for its fall foliage, but I say why not visit in the spring?
 I visited just before tourist season in early May, and while it was cooler, there were few tourists around and it was easier finding Portland’s famed eats.
 Here is a breakdown of Portland, Maine’s weather/when you should consider visiting Portland.

 - December-March: Portland is in the Northeast, which means it can have brutally cold winters.
 Snow, ice, and more can make things complicated and not as much fun to get around.
 While you can certainly warm yourself up by the fire, find fantastic hotel deals, and eat/drink to your heart’s content, it won’t be fun walking around outside.
 However, Maine itself does have plenty of skiing, snowmobiling, and other winter wonderland activities to enjoy during your visit.